shinsenter/php/src/base/README.md

 The problem arises when you are trying to build an image for another machine architecture, and have to use `FROM scratch` in your dockerfile, in which case the resulting image will be tagged as being for the build machine's architecture instead of the target architecture (even though Qemu was used).

-These images are actively maintained.
+These Docker images are continuously updated to provide you with the most cutting-edge technology in the container world.

 ## Usage